What Is Foley? Guide to Foley Sound Effects & Process

 To learn how to set up a Foley studio, read this comprehensive guide from FoleyFirst.

-- Spotting session and cue sheet.
-Watch the cut, mark every scene, and agree where Foley carries story.
-Capture notes on shoes, surfaces and any overlaps with sound design.
+1. Spotting session and cue sheet.
+Watch the cut.
+Mark every scene.
+Agree where Foley carries the story.
+Capture notes about shoes and surfaces.
+Note any overlaps with sound design.

-- Prop pull and surface prep.
-Gather the right items by same material as on screen, lay floors and label trays so the artist can create the sound with no delay.
+2. Prop pull and surface prep.
+Gather the right items.
+Match the materials shown on screen.
+Lay out floors and label trays.
+This helps the artist create the sound without delay.

-- Performance to picture.
-Loop the given scene and run passes for feet, cloth and specifics.
-Stay honest to production sound perspective and keep the rhythm of the cut for film pacing.
+3. Performance to picture.
+Loop the scene.
+Run separate passes for feet, cloth, and specifics.
+Stay honest to production sound perspective.
+Keep the rhythm of the cut to match film pacing.

-- Comping and editing.
-Select best takes, fix micro timing and name files clearly so the next stage never guesses.
+4. Comping and editing.
+Select the best takes.
+Fix micro timing issues.
+Name files clearly.
+This ensures the next stage never guesses.

-- Processing and premix: Light EQ, controlled ambience and a consistent de-noise strategy protect audio quality.
-Use gentle transient shaping so heels and knocks sit without harshness.
+5. Processing and premix: Use light EQ and control ambience.
+Apply a consistent de-noise strategy.
+Gentle transient shaping helps heels and knocks sit without harshness.

-- Delivery to re-recording mix with stems and metadata: Provide labelled feet, cloth, specifics, crowd feet pass and full Foley, plus alt takes, ready to drop into the session.
-Match names and notes to the same material wherever possible to help continuity across reels in a film.
+6. Delivery to re-recording mix with stems and metadata: Provide labelled feet, cloth, specifics, crowd feet pass, full Foley, and alternate takes.
+Make sure names and notes match the same materials where possible.
+This helps continuity across film reels.

 Clear steps reduce revisions and keep the audio post production schedule on track for the film’s delivery.